Benchmarking Panel on Serious Injuries and Fatalities (SIFs)

 Ethics in OSH Education

-In this webinar recorded, April 15, 2020, Jan K. Wachter, professor in the Safety Sciences Department at Indiana University of Pennsylvania, explains the basics of ethics within the OSH profession.
+In this webinar recorded, April 15, 2021, Jan K. Wachter, professor in the Safety Sciences Department at Indiana University of Pennsylvania, explains the basics of ethics within the OSH profession.
 He discusses ethics as a necessary area of study for the OSH professional and how to educate OSH students and professionals on ethics.
-He explores the use of varying situational context and student participation for understanding and applying various approaches to professional ethical decision-making.
+He explores the use of situational context and student participation to understand and apply various approaches to professional ethical decision-making.

 Tyndale - ASSP Webinar